grinnell-cs/csc151-images/pages/syllabus.md

 Utilizing discussion with peers to facilitate your learning is a critical skill for success in computer science.
 However, at the same time, you must be aware that getting stuck and pushing through challenging problems is essential for robust learning.
 To this end, we allow the following forms of collaboration.

-+ You are encouraged to collaborate with your peers on reading exercises, labs, and projects.
++ You are encouraged to seek help and advice from your peers as you work on reading exercises, labs, and mini-projects.
 You may also consult the course staff as well as other people and external resources.
-In all cases, you (or your group in the case of group work) should independently write up your solutions and cite all the resources you used in authoring your work, including the other students.
 + You may only discuss learning assessments and quizzes with the course staff.
   When completing assessments and quizzes, you may only consult the course website and any additional documentation we provide.
 You may not collaborate with peers, consult external resources beyond the ones mentioned above, or share information about these assignments with others.
++ **In all cases, you (or your group in the case of group work) should independently write up your solutions and cite all the resources you used in authoring your work, including other students, your instructor, and our peer educators.**

-Keep in mind that *adaptation of pre-existing code* whether it comes from a peer, myself, or the Internet, requires a citation in cases where it is allowed.
+Keep in mind that *adaptation of pre-existing code* whether it comes from a peer, myself, or the Internet, requires a citation in cases where we allow such adaptation.
 Also, whenever you are expected to show your code's output, you are expected to reproduce the output faithfully.
 In other words, you should not forge the results of your programs!

 In all cases, the work that you produce should be your own.
 In general, you should be capable of reproducing any part of your deliverable with minimal effort if it was accidentally deleted.